mendix/docs/content/data-hub/general/data-hub-api-how-to-examples.md

 ![search results](attachments/data-hub-api-how-to/dh-search-sample.png)

-### 3.4 Retrieve full details of a Specific Endpoint????
+### 3.4 Retrieve full details of a Specific Endpoint???? - does PM want this illustrated???

 ## 4 Registering an OData Contract {#reg-contract-ex}